mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/index.md

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/MySQL/InstallMongoDB/mongoDBStructure.png)

-The resulting mongodb-osx-ssl-xxxx directory will be moved to `/usr/local`, resulting in a `/usr/local/mongodb-osx-ssl-xxxx    directory` for this How-To.
-A `~/mongoData` will be created to hold MongoDB data for this How-To.
+Move your mongodb-osx-ssl-xxxx directory to `/usr/local`, resulting in `/usr/local/mongodb-osx-ssl-xxxx`.
+Create a  `/data/db` to hold your MongoDB data.
+This is the default location for MongoDB data.
 Additional installation instructions can be found [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/){:target="_blank"}.

 ---

 Open a terminal window to run MongoDB.
-Navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory.
-Run mongod and set your data directory to `~/data`.
+Navigate to `/usr/local/mongodb-osx-ssl-xxxx/bin` directory and type the following.

   {% highlight php %}
-  ./mongod --dbpath ~/data
+  ./mongod
   {% endhighlight %}

 ---